NafayYafetAneika-NYA/TravelDC/README.md

 **Required Must-have Stories**

-* View a list of Challenges to do in catagories like Food, Site seeing, etc
+* View a list of Challenges to do
 * Select a challenge and see other peoples' photos doing that challenge
 * Users can accept challenges and then post pictures of them completing the challenge
 * Score system to encourage people to complete challenges